apache/doris/docs/en/docs/admin-manual/privilege-ldap/user-privilege.md

 1. CREATE USER

-	* Users with ADMIN or GRANT privileges at any level can create new users.
+	* Users with ADMIN authority or GRANT authority at the global level can create new users.

 2. DROP USER

-	* Only ADMIN privileges can delete users.
+	* Users with ADMIN authority or GRANT authority at the global level can drop users.

 3. CREATE/DROP ROLE

-	* Only ADMIN privileges can create roles.
+	* Users with ADMIN authority or GRANT authority at the global level can create or drop role.

 4. GRANT /REVOKE